Individual-centered partial information in social networks: Discussion

-In both simulation and real data studies, we report misclustering rates.
-But a good misclustering rate does not answer an important question: did the individuals of interest correctly identify their own memberships?
-The answers are fixed.
-Specifically, in simulation, our algorithm almost $100\%$ identifies the correct community membership of individual $1$; however in practice the results were more mixed.
-For the Zachary's karate club data, we can correctly identify the memberships of four (out of six) individuals of interest: ``H'', ``A'', $20$, and $32$.
-While for political blog data, only individuals $1075$ and $1076$ are correctly identified.
-From a practical point of view, this is not necessarily a problem, because after the individuals of interest have assigned everybody else into $K$ communities, they usually have some side information to decide (correct) their own affiliations.
+Another more specific question is, can the individual of interest correctly identify their own membership?
+From a practical point of view, after one assigns everyone else into $K$ communities, they can decide on their own affiliation based on side information.
 Alternatively, we could analyze the asymptotic properties of the eigenvectors of $\bbB$ and design a correction step accordingly.
 This is a point that we would like to pursue in future studies.

-The new individual-centered partial information network framework provides one posssible cause for individuals' heterogeneous information and ample opportunities to investigate its consequences.
-We end our article with five questions to stimulate thought: (1) how can one choose the number of communities $K$ adaptively from data?
-One possible solution is to estimate the number of communities by studying the differences between spiked eigenvalues and non-spiked eigenvalues (e.g., \cite{fan2019estimating, cai2020limiting}).
-But are there better alternatives?
-(2) suppose the individual of interest knows their edges accurately but does not know the immediate neighbors' edges accurately (e.g., can only identify those edges with a high probability).
-Can we design new algorithms that achieve almost exact recovery, or is only partial recovery possible?
-(3) what new insight can we get by studying the more expansive $L=3$ partial information networks?
-(4) in addition to community detection, how can we study other problems, such as link prediction, membership profile inference, importance ranking of individuals, and construction of centrality measures, under the individual-centered partial network information structure?
-(5) how can we combine multiple individuals' partial information and collectively gain a better understanding of the social networks?
+There are many interesting topics under the individual-centered partial information framework.
+We end our paper with five open problems to inspire further work.
+(1) A data-driven way of choosing the number of communities $K$: one possible solution is to study the differences between spiked eigenvalues and non-spiked eigenvalues (e.g., \citet{fan2019estimating, cai2020limiting}), but other approaches are also possible.
+(2) It is possible that the individual of interest knows their edges exactly but can only identify their neighbors' edges with a high probability, then the community detection algorithm should account for the noise in these edges.
+(3) Extend our analysis to the more expansive $L=3$ partial information networks.
+(4) In addition to community detection, we can also study other problems, such as link prediction, mixed membership profile inference, subgraph counts, under the current framework.
+(5) How to combine multiple, but possibly finite, individuals' partial information and collectively gain a better understanding of the full network is also an interesing problem to explore.